Either you have mice, or you want to stop mice from infesting your home.

 But how do you know where to place mouse traps?

 Here is a quick tip – always remember where you put your mouse traps, and always ensure that any children and pets are kept away from those areas!

 If you have heard noises in your attic at night, then that it the area that you should start.

-When laying mouse traps, you should always look for confined areas first, especially if you notice signs that the confined area is used by a mouse to travel around your home.
+When laying mouse traps, you should always look for confined areas first, especially if you notice signs that a mouse can use a mouse to travel around your home.

 While you are up in your attic, take some time to investigate possible travel routes.
-For instance, wooden beams and narrow corridors are a perfect choice for a mouse to travel.
+For instance, wooden beams and narrow corridors are the perfect choices for a mouse to travel.
 These are also the best places to put your mouse traps.